laserman120/Bobble-Detector-Minecraft/README.md

-# Bobble-Detector-Minecraft
+# Bobber-Detector-Minecraft
-A bobble detector for Minecraft Forge 1.19.2.
+A bobber detector for Minecraft Forge 1.19.2.

 Adds a simple block that detects when a fish is caught and outputs a redstone signal.
 Additionally the block lights up at the top and bottom whenever a bobber is detected in the search area.